scttfrdmn/lens/docs/USER_SCENARIOS/03_LAB_PI_WALKTHROUGH.md

 >
 > The auto-stop feature alone was worth it.
 After David's $4,000 mistake last year, I was terrified of cloud computing.
 Auto-stop means that even if someone forgets, max damage is $1-2, not thousands.
 That peace of mind is priceless.
 >
-> I'm recommending AWS IDE to every PI I know.
+> I'm recommending Lens to every PI I know.
 This is what academic cloud computing should be - simple, safe, cost-effective, and reproducible."

 ---